Student of Games: A unified learning algorithm for both perfect and imperfect information games: Evaluation Details and Additional Experimental Results

 \subsection{Reinforcement Learning and Search in Imperfect Information Games}

 In this section, we provide some experimental results showing that common RL and widely-used search algorithms can produce highly exploitable strategies, even in small imperfect information games where exploitability is computable exactly.
 In particular, we show how exploitable Information Set Monte Carlo Tree Search is in Leduc poker, as well as three standard RL algorithms (DQN, A2C and tabular Q-learning) in both Kuhn poker and Leduc poker using OpenSpiel~\cite{LanctotEtAl2019OpenSpiel}.
+Results are presented in milli big blinds per hand (mbb/h), which corresponds to one thousandth of a chip for both games.